-If you do not meet our direct entry language requirements you can take a pre-sessional Academic English course directly before the start of semester 1 and semester 2 with our Language Centre.
+If you do not meet our standard or higher language requirements for direct entry, you can take a pre-sessional English language course directly before the start of semester 1 and semester 2 with our Language Centre.

-The duration of the pre-sessional Academic English course will be based on your existing IELTS scores (or equivalent qualification).
-You will need to meet the English language requirements for undergraduate degrees / study abroad programmes.
+The duration of the pre-sessional English language course you need to complete will be based on your existing English language scores as well as the academic schools you wish to take modules in.
+After you complete your pre-sessional course, you will need to meet the English language requirements for undergraduate degrees/study abroad programmes.

-How to apply for a pre-sessional Academic English course
+How to apply for a pre-sessional English language course

 You do not need to apply separately for the pre-sessional course – apply for a combined pre-sessional and study abroad programme via the Study Abroad/Exchange application form.

 Pre-sessional courses are not usually included in exchange programme tuition fee waiver arrangements.
 Find out more about fees for pre-sessional language courses.